ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 # vCenter Server with Hybridity Bundle overview
 {: #vc_hybrid_overview}

-The VMware vCenter Server with Hybridity Bundle is not supported for new installations.
-Instead, deploy the standard vCenter Server instance with the Hybrid Cloud Extension (HCX) service.
+The VMware vCenter Server® with Hybridity Bundle is not supported for new installations.
+Instead, deploy the standard vCenter Server instance with the Hybrid Cloud Extension (HCX™) service.
 {:note}

-The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud}} bare metal servers, includes VMware vSAN as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX, and includes the HCX service.
+The vCenter Server with Hybridity Bundle is a hosted private cloud that delivers the VMware vSphere® stack as a service.
+The VMware environment is built on top of a minimum of four {{site.data.keyword.cloud}} bare metal servers, includes VMware vSAN™ as dedicated storage, provides automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX®, and includes the HCX service.

 The bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.
-To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers to your instance.
+To increase the vSAN-based storage capacity of a vSAN cluster, you can add more VMware ESXi™ servers to your instance.

-You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations.
+You can upgrade the VMware NSX Advanced edition to the Enterprise edition, and you can purchase more VMware components, such as VMware vRealize Operations™.

 You can add IBM-managed services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.